jdlph/Path4GMNS/README.md

 $ pip install path4gmns==0.9.3
 ```

-v0.9.3 fixes the bug on handling link capacity reduction in traffic assignment and remove dependency on read_demand() for loading columns.
+v0.9.3 fixes the bug on handling link capacity reduction in traffic assignment and removes dependency on read_demand() for loading columns.
 Please **update to or install the latest version** and **discard all old versions**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding **[Use Cases](https://path4gmns.readthedocs.io/en/latest/)**.